EnriqueProjectsIA/child-story-generator/README.md

 - `[history]`: Parameters for the story topics, moral values, and genre are selected at random to produce unique stories.
   - `TOPICS`: Comma-separated list of potential topics for the stories.
+  - `INCLUDE_MORAL_VALUES`: boolean.
+It decides whether the story will have a moral value to promote.
   - `MORAL_VALUES`: Comma-separated list of moral values to be included in the stories.
   - `STORY_GENERE`: Comma-separated list of story genres.